 “We have done nothing as a company that is unethical or against what we represent,” it wrote in a rebuttal to one online complaint.
 “The unfortunate thing is that people such as yourselves join our program go home and try to find a reason as to why they shouldn’t have and believe anything they read online instead of contacting us and even attempting to book travel and seeing the type of savings we can provide.”

 Evans dug deeper, and says her research unearthed lawsuits and a shady network of travel clubs across the country.
 According to an investigator for the New Jersey state Attorney General, there’s even a course you can take in Las Vegas on how to pull off a vacation club scam.
 It covers everything the aspiring travel club startup needs to know, from crafting persuasive sales pitches to renting an office with a short-term lease, to dealing with pesky customer credit-card disputes.
+(Here’s what you need to know about buying and selling timeshare.)

 “It really bugs me that no one is taking action and innocent people are getting ripped off,” she says.